dmdavidkov/YoutubeSummarAI/README.md

 3. The first time it will download models and will take some time.
 You can check progress in the log file or terminal output.

-4. For Nvidia GPU acceleration make sure Cuda and cudNN are installed and you have the appropriate PyTorch version utilizing them.
+4. For Nvidia GPU acceleration make sure Cuda and cuDNN are installed and you have the appropriate PyTorch version utilizing them.

 ## Development